smith-garrett/FirstPassageTools.jl/paper/paper.md

-There are examples of such processes in many scientific fields, for example, radioactive decay [@vankampen2007stochastic], biological processes like the passage of molecules through a cell membrane [@iyer-biswas2016first], or the transition between products and reactants in chemical reactions [@swinburne2020rare]. `FirstPassageTools.jl` is a Julia package for sampling from and fitting such first-passage time distributions for continuous-time, discrete-state Markov processes.
+There are examples of such processes in many scientific fields, for example, radioactive decay [@vankampen2007stochastic], biological processes like the passage of molecules through a cell membrane [@iyer-biswas2016first], or the transition between products and reactants in chemical reactions [@swinburne2020rare].
+First-passage times have also found use in cognitive science: [@diederich2003simple] use discretized continuous-time, continuous-space random walks to model perceptual decision making, and [@smith2021software] propose a framework for modeling word-by-word reading times using continuous-time, discrete-state Markov processes. `FirstPassageTools.jl` is a Julia package for sampling from and fitting such first-passage time distributions for continuous-time, discrete-state Markov processes.

 In general, the dynamics of continuous-time, discrete-state Markov processes are governed by a transition rate matrix that specifies the rate per unit time that the process can jump from one state to another. `FirstPassageTools.jl` focuses on cases where the structure of the transition rate matrices (number of states, allowed transitions, etc.) is fixed in advance.
 Transition rate matrices can be read from a .csv file via the `setup()` function, or they can be constructed by hand.
-This makes it possible to fit a first-passage time distribution from a hypothesized process to empirical data, and compare the fit to the data between alternative generating processes. `FirstPassageTools.jl` builds on the well-established `Distributions.jl` and `Turing.jl` packages, making Julia tools for data analysis and visualization accessible for a new type of probability distribution.
+This makes it possible to fit the transition rates of a first-passage time distribution from a hypothesized process to empirical data, and compare the fit to the data between alternative generating processes. `FirstPassageTools.jl` builds on the well-established `Distributions.jl` and `Turing.jl` packages, making Julia tools for data analysis and visualization accessible for a new type of probability distribution.

 # Statement of need